ele7ija/go-pipelines/README.md

 A package which provides a framework to implement pipeline processing is here: [github.com/ele7ija/pipeline](https://github.com/ele7ija/pipeline).

+The project isn't deployed anywhere, but it is dead easy to run it on your local machine, take a look at links below.

 ## Links

 [Running the project (in serbian but usable)](Pokretanje.md)